-There is turmoil in the air around us and is playing out in politics, trade agreements, carbon tax, pipeline protests, mortgage stress tests and real estate sales.
-At this time prices have risen not declined but affordability is still the unresolved conundrum of these times.
+There is turmoil in the air around us and is playing out in politics, trade agreements, carbon tax, pipeline protests and mortgage stress tests.

 “The world’s favorite season is the spring.

 Couldn’t resist this total encapsulation of our real estate market by Thomas Davidoff, director of the Centre for Urban Economics and Real Estate at the UBC Sauder School of Business as published in the Vancouver Sun: “Imagine a candidate for office saying “I promise to meddle in real estate markets and set taxes to hurt workers, businesses, and the environment.”